Student Organization Resources

 - Be sure to send an email follow-up on the points discussed and to ensure everyone is on the same page.
 If you need to clarify any points from the email, you can.

-- Watch your tone in virtual meetings, emails, messages, comments, etc. Ensure your tone matches the situation of your communication.
+- Watch your tone in conversation, virtual meetings, emails, messages, comments, etc. Ensure your tone matches the situation of your communication.

 - Tone – the character or attitude of your communication.
 Is it professional, passive, aggressive, friendly, etc.?